Leash Reactivity -Tuesdays @ 8:30 pm.

 • Not reactive to other dogs

 Dogs DO NOT need strong obedience skills to be excellent therapy dogs, but should have generally great manners and calmer temperaments.
-Dogs who show any aggression -to human or canine-, however minor, will be excused from this class.
+Dogs who show any aggression -to human or canine-, however minor, will be excused from class.

 Please note that this is NOT service dog training.
 Therapy dogs are for comforting people other than their handlers.
 Service Dogs are purposefully trained for their own human.
 This is not a suitable course for service dog training.